 \subsection{CATE estimation}

 Our main contribution is a way to increase performance for {\it any} learner.
 Specifically, in high dimensions and small sample sizes.
 We evaluate learners' performance using {\it precision of estimating heterogeneous effects} (PEHE) introduced in \citet{hill2011bayesian} and now standard in CATE estimation.
 PEHE is essentially the expected risk $\mathbb{E} \left\{ [\hat{\tau}(X) - \tau(X)]^2 \right\}$ we define in \Cref{sect:setup}.
-Because an individual's treated and control outcomes are never observed jointly, the CATE function is unobserved in any real-world dataset.
-The literature thus relies on (semi-)synthetic data to properly evaluate CATE-learners.
+Because any individual's treated and control outcomes are never observed jointly, CATEs are unobserved in any real-world data.
+The literature thus relies on (semi-)synthetic data to evaluate CATE learners.